kannanvijayan-zz/Thoughts/binjs_part1.md

 The result is that even with the lighter verification burden, parsing is enough of a bottleneck for JS load times that all major JS engines use the syntax-error-only parsing technique to optimize it on first pass.

-### Native Apps

-Native apps are the obvious extreme when it comes to start-up performance.
-Native binaries load and start executing almost instantly, and not coincidentally native executable formats specify almost no verification of the executable data.

-In this context load-time work involves parsing an executable file's section tables and doing initial linking, but native program loaders will avoid the high cost of doing byte-level verification of executables simply by not doing any verification at all.
-Consequently if a program is malformed the best-case outcome is that it only crashes instead of doing something malicious or insane, but the good news is that "do nothing" is something all computers can do really, really fast.

-It's important to note that native code formats (e.g. the ELF object file format) treat their input as random access.
-Aside from some key tables describing the structure of the source, a native-code loader generally never looks at a part of the source until it needs to execute it.

-The benefits here are obvious: this approach lets native programs load and begin execution instantly and per-byte work for loading native code is almost zero, because a native-code loader can ignore all loaded code completely until it is run.
-This is despite the fact native code formats are typically much less efficient than a source representation.

-With all that in mind, the most important characteristic of native code that we wanted to bring to Binary AST is that the per-byte work involved in loading and parsing code is very close to zero.

 ### Dart